Gearing Ratio Definition Explanation & Formula

-Gearing ratio represent a group of financial ratios that compare some form of owner’s equity (or capital) to debt, or funds borrowed by the company.
+The gearing ratio represents a group of financial ratios that compare some form of owner’s equity (or capital) to debt, or funds borrowed by the company.
 Gearing is a measurement of the entity’s financial leverage, which demonstrates the degree to which a firm’s activities are funded by shareholders’ funds versus creditor’s funds.

-Gearing ratio, with reference to a financial market, is a popular financial ratio that compare a company’s debt to other financial metrics such as business equity or company assets.
-Gearing ratio represent a measure of financial leverage that finds to what degree a company’s actions are funded by shareholder equity in comparison with creditors’ funds.
+The gearing ratio, with reference to a financial market, is a popular financial ratio that compares a company’s debt to other financial metrics such as business equity or company assets.
+It represents a measure of financial leverage that finds to what degree a company’s actions are funded by shareholder equity in comparison with creditors’ funds.

-Gearing ratio formulas help provide clarity into the sourcing of a firm’s operating funds, which provides a greater insight into a company’s reliability and whether they are able to withstand periods of financial instability.
+The gearing ratio formula help provides clarity into the sourcing of a firm’s operating funds, which provides greater insight into a company’s reliability and whether they are able to withstand periods of financial instability.

-Gearing ratios are a measure of financial leverage that demonstrates the degree to which a firm’s operations are funded by equity capital versus debt financing (when a company raises money by selling debt instruments to investors).
+It is a measure of financial leverage that demonstrates the degree to which a firm’s operations are funded by equity capital versus debt financing (when a company raises money by selling debt instruments to investors).